openedx/XBlock/doc/guide/xblock.rst

 To access children via the client-side, the best method is:

-- Call runtime.children(element) to get a list of child elements (where does element come from?) runtime.childMap(element, name) to get child element of a specific name
+- Call runtime.children(element) to get a list of child elements
+- Call runtime.childMap(element, name) to get child element of a specific name